Bulgaria tours for seniors

-Situated at the eastern edge of the Balkans, Bulgaria has a richly preserved history and vibrant culture just waiting to be explored.
-Religous art, architecture and iconography feature prominently in the picturesque towns and cities of Bulgaria, while old fortresses and crumbling ruins paint a picture of the nation’s storied past.
-Discover a land of architectural beauty and charming natural scenery as you uncover the hidden secrets of this remarkable country.
+Situated at the eastern edge of the Balkans, Bulgaria has a rich, well-preserved history and vibrant culture just waiting to be explored.
+Religious art, monuments and iconography feature prominently in the picturesque towns and cities of Bulgaria, while old fortresses and crumbling ruins paint a picture of the nation’s storied past.
+Discover a land of architectural beauty and charming natural scenery as you uncover the hidden gems of this remarkable country.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 Buses are usually the most efficient way of getting between major towns and cities.
 Trains link most sizeable towns and cities, though if travelling by train, be sure to take an ekspressen (express) or bârz (fast) train, as the pâtnicheski (slow passenger) trains can take a very long time to cover the length of their journeys.
 Taxis are available in most cities and towns, although rates can vary.